 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the Columbia Park neighborhood, 27.9% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.7% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (23.4%), and 21.0% in executive, management, and professional occupations.
+In the Columbia Park neighborhood, 27.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 26.0% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (25.2%), and 21.0% in manufacturing and laborer occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Columbia Park neighborhood spend between 45 minutes and one hour commuting one-way to work (29.2% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in Columbia Park neighborhood spend between 30 and 45 minutes commuting one-way to work (35.4% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.

-Here most residents (40.3%) drive alone in a private automobile to get to work.
-In addition, quite a number also take the train to get to work (24.2%) and 21.9% of residents also ride the bus for their daily commute.
+Here most residents (44.6%) drive alone in a private automobile to get to work.
+In addition, quite a number also ride the bus to get to work (20.4%) and 18.5% of residents also take the train for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.